 - 1. Improve its performance on antenatal and immunization services. - 2.
-Identify and address bariers to access and utilization of family planning services. - 3.
-Promote exclusive breastfeeding.
+Identify and address barriers to access and utilization of family planning services.

-Also, the State Government should ensure at least one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.
+The State Government should ensure at least one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.

-Health Outcome
+Health Outcomes

-The State Government urgently needs to prioritize investment in maternal and child healthcare services, including nutrition interventions, and immunization to improve the health outcomes of the children in the state. it is also important for the state to work with key partners to identify and target communities with unvaccinated children.
+The State Government urgently needs to prioritize investments in maternal and child healthcare services, including nutrition interventions, and immunizations to improve the health outcomes of children in the state.
+It is also important for the state to work with key partners to identify and target communities with unvaccinated children.